 Things you can do to decrease teenage cell phone addiction

-As a parent, if you start seeing the problems mentioned above in your kid, then it’s time for you to start taking things seriously because it won’t be long when things start getting out of the hands.
+As a parent, if you start seeing the problems mentioned above in your kid, then it’s time for you to start taking things seriously because it won’t be long before things start getting out of the hands.
 So here are the things that I have that you can do to limit your teenager’s phone addiction.

 Talk to your teenager about their phone addiction

 Always remember that communication is the key.
 If you feel like your teenager is spending too much time on their mobile, talk to them about this.
-Tell them how it looks like from the outside point of view.
+Tell them what it looks like from the outside point of view.

 Aware about the hamper phone addiction can cause to a teenager’s mental health.
 More than that, teach your kids about the damage that can be caused by phone addiction.
 When you listen and communicate with them, they will do the same to you.

 So when they learn about the harmful effects of phone addiction, they will make their own decision to stop using the phone every single time.
-So my first piece of advice is, communicate with your teenager.
+So my first piece of advice is, to communicate with your teenager.